Marek Blaževič: Professional career

-Blaževič made his professional debut with BC Perlas on 2017–18 season.
+Blaževič made his professional debut with BC Perlas in the 2017–18 season.

 On 6 June 2018 he signed with Rytas Vilnius.
 He made his LKL debut on 23 September 2018, against Juventus Utena.
 In his second professional game with Rytas, he scored 13 points, drawing attention of local media.
 Playing for the Lietuvos rytas Vilnius under-18 team, Blaževič won the 2018 EuroLeague Basketball Next Generation Tournament.
-He was selected to All-tournament team.
+He was selected to the All-Tournament Team, along with teammate Deividas Sirvydis.